 First things first, take a deep breath!
 Regardless of the mood you’re in, always answer the phone with a cheerful tone.

 Next, smile!
 Believe it or not, the tone of your voice changes when you smile.
 So even if you don’t feel like smiling, fake it: it makes you sound friendly.

 The sweetest sounding word to anyone is, well, their name.
 Once the caller has identified themselves, make sure you use their name throughout the conversation.
 For example, “Yes, Mary, let me see if John is free!” or, “Thanks for calling Mary!”

 People remember small details.
 This is one way to make sure whoever is calling feels listened to and appreciated.

 Bubbly over the phone, but not so much in person?
 Make sure the experience you give at your salon’s reception is consistent, whether that’s on the phone or in person.
 What more could you do to ‘wow’ people calling in, your clients or walk-ins?

 4. Understand Where Irate Clients Are Coming From

-Remember, whatever happens – and to keep the utmost professional salon phone manner – don’t take things personally.
-Many times people feel they need to be angry or loud to get their point across and show how serious the matter is.
-At the best of your capacity, try not feel upset or overly affected when this happens.
-Just be understanding, and more often than not, clients will appreciate your help.
+Whatever happens, don’t take things personally.
+Often, people feel they need to be angry or loud to get their point across.
+As much as you can, try not to feel upset or overly affected when this happens.
+Offer a listening ear, be understanding, and by doing so, your clients should calm down.